saeidKhoobdell/ComputerVisionBootcamp/README.md

 Welcome to the Computer Vision Learning repository!
 This repository is designed to provide learning materials and code examples to help you get started with Computer Vision.

-## Object Detection with YOLO
+## Face Detection with OpenCV(viola jones algorithm)

-- [ObjectDetectionWithYOLOv3.ipynb](ObjectDetectionWithYOLOv3.ipynb): Python script for object detection using YOLOv3.
+Explore and learne how viola jones algorithm works:

-Feel free to explore other folders and files in this repository for more learning resources.
+- [Face Detection with OpenCV](FaceDetectionWithOpencv.ipynb): Demonstrates how too use viola jones algorithm for face Detection.

 ## Working with Video in OpenCV